metanest/macr055/README.md

 ## What is this?

 Macr055 (m55) is a macro processor.
-Basic consepts is like m4, but concrete syntax is not.
+Basic consepts are like m4, but concrete syntax is not.

 ## Samples